signalfx/integrations/aws-cloudfront/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon CloudFront, click here or visit the service's homepage at https://aws.amazon.com/cloudfront/.
+For more information about the metrics emitted by Amazon CloudFront, visit the service's homepage at https://aws.amazon.com/cloudfront/.

 ### LICENSE